 Compost fruit and vegetable scraps.

-Many conventional cleaners contain harsh chemicals that can harm both your health and the environment.
+Many commercial cleaners contain chemicals that are harmful to your health and the environment.

-Indoor plants such as snake plants, peace lilies, and pothos naturally purify the air while adding a touch of greenery to your home.
+Place indoor plants such as snake plants, peace lilies, or pothos.
+They naturally purify the air while adding beauty to your home.

-Adopting energy- and water-saving habits reduces bills and carbon footprint.
+Energy and water-saving habits reduce your bills and your carbon footprint.

 Unplug electronics when not in use